Analysis | Why Hong Kong’s ‘Special Status’ Is Touchy Territory

 5. And more broadly?

-Enacting the law would introduce more uncertainty into the relationship between the U.S. and China, strained by an ongoing trade war, the Hong Kong protests and other issues.
-In addition to the annual review of Hong Kong’s trading status, the measure would require the president to freeze U.S.-based assets of, and deny entry to the U.S. by, any individuals found responsible for abducting and torturing human rights activists in Hong Kong.
+The law introduces more uncertainty into the relationship between the U.S. and China, strained by an ongoing trade war, the Hong Kong protests and other issues.
+In addition to the annual review of Hong Kong’s trading status, the measure requires the president to freeze U.S.-based assets of, and deny entry to the U.S. by, any individuals found responsible for abducting and torturing human rights activists in Hong Kong.
 Such sanctions could come sooner than a suspension of the trading status.
 If it were to happen, it would obviously complicate things further.

 6. How autonomous is Hong Kong?